-If you see ingredient that you and your family don’t use for whatever reason, use a substitutions or omit the ingredient.
+If you see ingredient that you and your family don’t use for whatever reason, use a substitute.

 Watch Recipe Videos.
-If you’re a visual learner (like me), watch recipe videos.
-Perfect for when you’re learning a new skill or just want to see how a recipe is made.
+If you’re a visual learner (like me), watching a video tutorial is a great way to see how a recipe is made.

 Mise en place is a super time saver.
 This French cooking term translates as “putting in place.”
 It means prepping/measuring ingredients and chopping food before you start cooking.
-It’s the perfect way to get organized and avoid missing an ingredient or missing a step in the instructions.
+Helps you make sure you have each ingredient and avoid accurately following instructions.

 Make notes in your recipe.
 Note any special prep instructions and highlight cooking times.
 Make note of ingredients omitted, favorite substitutions and creative twists.
 The notes will be very helpful the next time you make this recipe.